DenMutlu/Splunk_Controls/SPLK-001_Splunk Enterprise idle session timeout must be set to not exceed 15 minutes.md

+## Splunk Enterprise idle session timeout must be set to not exceed 15 minutes

 # Information

 Automatic session termination after a period of inactivity addresses the potential for a malicious actor to exploit the unattended session.
 Closing any unattended sessions reduces the attack surface to the application.